ckmckay-GH/Getting-and-Cleaning-Data-Assignment/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The submission requirements included suubmitting an R script called run_analysis.R that creates a tidy dataset from the merged source files and a second data set that contains averages the each unique combination of subject, activity, and feature contained withing the inpout files.
+The submission requirements included submitting an R script called run_analysis.R that creates a tidy dataset from the merged source files and a second data set that contains averages the each unique combination of subject, activity, and feature contained withing the inpout files.

 The assignment also required this README.md file expaining the run_analysis.R script and a CodeBook.md that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.